WinstonWolfie/supermemo_vim_ahk/docs/video.md

 Depending on the element and the active video source, sync updates one of:

 - A top-of-HTML marker: `SMVim time stamp: 1:23`
-- For some YouTube/online templates, the Script component URL (e.g. add/update `&t=123s`)
+- For supported Script-component URLs (currently YouTube/Bilibili), the URL itself with a time parameter

+If the URL can't be rewritten for that site, the workflow falls back to the HTML marker path.
 If the script can't reliably read the time stamp, it prompts you to type it.

 ## YouTube